"Canada will soon be a society of have and have-nots," says Jerome, sipping a matcha drink, "and I want my kids to be among the haves."

 There is ample evidence that high-skilled immigration enriches Canada.
 Immigrants bring inventiveness, culture and dynamism - and Canada should sustain significant immigration levels.
 We have a moral obligation to welcome refugees and an economic imperative to attract the top global talent - but we need to align our immigration targets with housing supply, healthcare capacity and economic opportunity.

-In a wide-ranging essay on shaping policy to benefit Canada’s middle-class, Don White, the retired Head of BC Public Services, concluded that we need to “shift away from immigration policy that is focused merely on increasing GDP to one focused on increasing GDP per capita.”
+In a wide-ranging essay on shaping policy to benefit Canada’s middle-class, Don Wright, the retired Head of BC Public Services, concluded that we need to “shift away from immigration policy that is focused merely on increasing GDP to one focused on increasing GDP per capita.”

 That’s sound advice.
 The goal of our immigration policy should be to elevate living standards for middle class Canadians - and not merely to inflate the